The best all in one printer will handle all of the important jobs. HP knows this.

 The top loaded flat bed scanner holds material up to 8.5″ x 14″ inches and has an optical resolution of 1200 (interpolation can take it higher).
 That is more than sufficient for scanning documents at 300 dpi or greater.
 There’s also a built-in 50 sheet document feeder which will take sheets and run them through automatically.
 HP doesn’t provide OCR software, but the standard sw provided for PC and Mac use is sufficient for everyday uses and, at a basic level, doesn’t require an learning curve to speak of.
 Mac computers, such as mine, automatically recognize the correct printer driver, while procedures for loading the right one in for PC use is no more difficult either.
 There are also dedicated icon touch buttons that will activate printer apps; these include being able to “send” a scanned image directly into an email, send a file to a network folder and more.
 The printer will also work as a fully functional bxw or color fax machine, necessitating the addition of a telephone line connection.
 The fax portion of the printer can also automatically receive faxes.
 For those without landlines, this feature is defunct, although faxing through the Internet is an acceptable alternative.

 Printing is certainly an important “function” of a printer, and one that moves along at a better than reasonable speed — especially when black and white is being printed instead of color.
-The 8620 can print up to 21 bxw pages a minute, with color far from far behind at 16.5.
+The 8620”s paper trays consist of a 250-sheet input tray and 150 output.
+It can print up to 21 bxw pages a minute, with color far from far behind at 16.5.
 Realistically this speed was never quite attained, but short of massive print documents hogging the use of the printer, the “wait” time for any queuing will be brief enough not to cause a conniption fit.
 But for those who are impatient, I say just stick with black and white printing.
-The paper trays consist of a 250-sheet input tray and 150 output.
+Nevertheless, the speed is still much higher compared to most printers, as you will see in this Hp Officejet Wireless Replenishment K7v40a review.